Golden yellow aspen canopy and white trunks shooting up to a blue sky

 Restore natural fire patterns

-Fire is a tool we use to help restore aspen forests.
+Fire is a tool to help restore aspen forests.
 By bringing back natural fire patterns to our national forests, we can clear out evergreen trees, making space for aspens to fill in.

 Blake McCord